celery/celery/docs/tutorials/clickcounter.rst

 =========

 There are still ways to improve this application.
-The URLs could be cleaned so the url http://google.com and http://google.com/ is the same.
+The URLs could be cleaned so the URL http://google.com and http://google.com/ is the same.
 Maybe it's even possible to update the click count using a single UPDATE query?

 If you have any questions regarding this tutorial, please send a mail to the